rpwinn/FootyData_v2/tasks/backlog/TASK-004_investigate_broken_endpoints.md

 ## Task Overview
 - **Task ID**: TASK-004
 - **Created**: 2025-07-31
-- **Status**: TODO
+- **Status**: COMPLETED
 - **Priority**: MEDIUM
 - **Type**: INVESTIGATION
 - **Dependencies**: TASK-003 (Cascading Data Collection Framework)
+- **Completed**: 2025-07-31

 ## 🎯 Objective
 Investigate and implement a system to track broken endpoints to avoid re-running them on every collection run.
 Currently, endpoints that return 500 errors (like league 602 - FA Community Shield) are retried on every run, which is inefficient and wastes API calls.

 ## 📋 Acceptance Criteria
-- [ ] Identify all endpoints that consistently return 500 errors
+- [x] Identify all endpoints that consistently return 500 errors
-- [ ] Create a mechanism to track and store failed endpoint attempts
+- [x] Create a mechanism to track and store failed endpoint attempts
-- [ ] Implement logic to skip known broken endpoints in future runs
+- [x] Implement logic to skip known broken endpoints in future runs
-- [ ] Add configuration options for endpoint blacklisting
+- [x] Add configuration options for endpoint blacklisting
-- [ ] Create reporting system to show which endpoints are being skipped
+- [x] Create reporting system to show which endpoints are being skipped
-- [ ] Provide manual override to retry blacklisted endpoints
+- [x] Provide manual override to retry blacklisted endpoints

 ## 🔍 Context
 During the European majors collection, we encountered several endpoints that consistently return 500 errors: